General information on Houses in Multiple Occupation

 - a smoke alarm on each storey of a property which contains a room being used as living accommodation

-- a carbon monoxide alarm in any room being used as living accommodation in which solid fuel is used
+- a carbon monoxide alarm in any room of the house being used as living accommodation and contains a fixed combustion appliance other than a gas cooker.

 Further information about private rented accommodation can also be found on our website.